-But with so many models new and old flooding the market, how do you tell a good deal from a bad gamble on unreliable outdated tech this holiday season?
-And what kinds of drives to we expect to see the best deals on during holiday sales?
+So how do you tell a good SSD deal from a ripoff? ?
+And what kinds of drives to we expect to see the best deals on during Black Friday and Cyber Monday sales?
 We’ll delve into both below, but first let’s tackle some helpful SSD-buying basics that will help you stay on a smart drive-buying course.

-You can find lots SSDs in the 500GB capacity range for around $75 (and some on sale for even slightly less), but most are from brands you’ve probably never heard of, like Dogfish, Nemix, and Shark.
-But step up to $80-$85 and you’ll see options from SSD mainstays like Toshiba, WD, and Crucial.
-A bargain-basement option could fine, but many of these low-cost drives also have very poor buyer ratings on sites like Newegg and Amazon.
+You can find lots SSDs in the 500GB capacity range for around $50 or even less, but some are from brands you’ve probably never heard of, like Dogfish (opens in new tab), KingDian (opens in new tab), Vaseky (opens in new tab) and, our favorite name, Dierya (opens in new tab).
+But pay a few dollars more and you’ll see options from SSD mainstays like Toshiba, WD, and Crucial.
+A bargain-basement option could be fine, but many of these low-cost drives also have very poor buyer ratings on sites like Newegg and Amazon.

 Also, in the event that something does happen to your drive while it’s under warranty, a company with a long track record and a large US presence is probably going to be easier to deal with.
 That said, any drive can fail unexpectedly.
 So don’t forget to backup your important data, whether that be in the cloud or on a local hard drive or drives.

 4. Any SSD is better than a hard drive.

 Even the worst SSD is at least three times as fast as a hard drive.
 Depending on the workload, the performance delta between good and mediocre SSDs can be subtle.
 That doesn’t mean you should buy the least-pricey drive you can find.
 But you probably don’t need to splurge for the best either--unless you have a specific need for a very speedy drive.

 5. Know your computer before buying.
 2.5-inch SSDs are still the most common.